DeloitteDigitalUK/xLab/docs/Meeting-Cadence.md

 4.  **Wednesday Backlog, 2pm @ Zoom & Miro**:
     - OBJECTIVE: team-wide catch-up on everything where there is active effort in the next two weeks
     - RATIONALE: share what you're working on; flag any issues, capacity, or need for help; connect with wider team to understand what The Team is working on
+    - PROCESS:
+      - TO BE DEFINED FOLLOWING SWITCHOVER FROM ASANA/MIRO TO JIRA
     - DRI: [Sprint Sovereign](How-we-(enable)-work)

 5.  **Wednesday Retro, 3pm every other week @ Zoom & Miro**:
     - OBJECTIVE: open feedback and discussion of team sentiment over the past 2 weeks
     - RATIONALE: look back, learn, and do better next time (what went well, what could've gone better, heroes)
+    - PROCESS: Over the course of an hour spend time reflecting over the past 2 weeks and, on a Miro board, put up notes for 'what went well', 'what could have gone better', and who you'd like to nominate as 'heroes'
     - DRI: [Sprint Sovereign](How-we-(enable)-work)

 6.  **Friday Demo & Chill, 4pm @ Zoom & Miro**: